 1. Plan your Los Angeles apple picking trip earlier in the season than later.
-You don’t want to get there and find out that all the apples have already been picked.
+You don’t want to get there and discover that all the apples have already been picked.

 2. Start your day early.
 And if the apple farm is open during the weekday, go then and avoid the weekend crowd.